rolandwalker/express/README.markdown

 Optional SECONDS determines the number of seconds CONTENT will be displayed before reverting to the previous content of the echo area.
-Default is `alert-message-seconds`.
+Default is `express-message-seconds`.
 If SECONDS is 0, or non-numeric, the message is not timed out, and remains visible until the next write to the echo area.

-Optional NOCOLOR suppresses coloring the message with face held in the variable `alert-face`.
+Optional NOCOLOR suppresses coloring the message with face held in the variable `express-face`.

 Optional LOG enables logging of CONTENT for any non-nil value.
 If LOG is `'log-only`, then CONTENT goes only to the \*Messages\*